mchinn614/fullstack-capstone/README.md

 ## API
 The app uses the following API endpoint.
 All HTTP requests must use Bearer Authorization with a JSON Web Token.
+Note that all Id parameters refer to the uniqueid assigned by the Mongodb database.
 API URL: https://recycle-app.herokuapp.com/api

 ### GET Endpoints